Understanding American Depositary Receipts (ADRs)

 Taxing and reporting

 ADR investors are not subject to non-US stock transaction taxes.
-And for those countries that maintain tax treaties with the US, dividends are paid without foreign withholding.
+And for those countries that maintain tax treaties with the US, dividends paid may have foreign tax withholding at tax treaty rates if the depositary bank files the necessary paperwork.
+For countries without a tax treaty or for countries with a tax treaty but if the depositary does not file the necessary paperwork, foreign tax on dividends will be withheld at the regular rate.
 However, like investment gains or income from domestic securities, proceeds from an ADR holding may be subject to US income or capital gains taxes and may be subject to backup withholding.

 Foreign companies that sponsor listed ADR programs in the United States issue financial reports in English, and these reports generally conform to US accounting conventions.
 These companies also file required disclosure statements with the Securities and Exchange Commission.